Housing Assistance Options Policy

 Social housing provides secure, affordable housing for people with a housing need on low to moderate incomes.
 Social housing encompasses properties owned or managed by FACS, community housing providers or the Aboriginal Housing Office.

 Each provider manages their tenancies and client entitlements in accordance with the Residential Tenancies Act 2010 and their own individual policies.
-For example, FACS offers all new tenants a fixed term tenancy of two, five or ten years, depending on their circumstances, whereas community housing providers may offer continuous agreements.
-Community housing providers may ask new tenants for a bond when starting a tenancy, whereas FACS does not.
+For example, FACS offers all new tenants a fixed term tenancy of two, five or ten years depending on their circumstances, whereas community housing providers may offer continuous agreements.
+Community housing providers may ask new tenants for a bond when starting a tenancy, whereas FACS will only ask tenants who cause significant damage to their FACS Housing property to pay a bond.
+For more information, see the Rental Bonds Policy <insert link>.

 FACS manages public housing properties.
 FACS either owns these properties or leases them from the private rental market.

 Community housing providers manage community housing properties.
-These properties are owned by the government, owned by the provider, or leased from the private rental market.
-Some providers also manage properties on behalf of other organisations under a fee for service arrangement.
+These properties are either owned by the government, by the provider, or leased from the private rental market.
+Some providers also manage properties on behalf of other organisations under a 'fee for service' arrangement.

 Community housing providers offer general social housing services but are able to respond with specialist help in response to the needs of their tenants and the local community where these arrangements are in place.
-Community housing providers consist of Housing Associations, whose core business is the management of subsidised rental housing for lower income households, cooperative housing, which is tenant managed housing for people on very low to moderate incomes, and other non government housing providers.
+Community housing providers are regulated by the Registrar of Community Housing and offer crisis, transitional, general social and affordable housing.
+Community housing providers are primarily not-for-profit companies limited by guarantee, whose core business is the management of subsidised rental housing for lower income households.

 Aboriginal housing is housing owned by the Aboriginal Housing Office.
 FACS or community housing providers manage Aboriginal housing on behalf of the Aboriginal Housing Office.
 FACS manages most properties with tenancy conditions similar to those of public housing.
 Applicants who are Aboriginal or have an Aboriginal person living in their household can apply for Aboriginal housing.
 Applicants listed for Aboriginal housing must confirm their Aboriginality.
-For more information on confirming Aboriginality, go to 3.
-Aboriginality.
+For more information on confirming Aboriginality, go to the Social Housing Eligibility and Allocations Policy Supplement section 3, Aboriginality.

 For more information on social housing, see the Eligibility for Social Housing Policy.